 Cherry is a frequent speaker and panelist at national gatherings, and has been cited and published in The New York Times, The Washington Post, The Los Angeles Times, The Philadelphia Inquirer, and The Boston Globe, among others.
 She has been featured on CBS Evening News, NPR’s Marketplace, PBS NewsHour and MSNBC’s All In with Chris Hayes.

-Cherry is a member of the Board of Trustees of Eastern Bank and the Board of Directors of the Forsyth Institute.
-She has served on the boards of directors of more than a dozen privately held companies, including Zipcar.
-She is a past chair of the Massachusetts Cultural Council; served as a member of Massachusetts Governor Deval Patrick’s statewide transition team; and chaired the board of Mass Equality during that organization’s historic fight for marriage equality in the Commonwealth.
+Cherry is a former or present member of more than a dozen privately held company boards, including Zipcar.
+She chaired the Massachusetts Cultural Council, served on Massachusetts Governor Deval Patrick’s statewide transition team and was a member of Governor Patrick’s Foreclosure Impacts Task Force.
+Cherry also chaired the Board of Mass Equality during that organization’s historic fight for marriage equality.

 Cherry, an attorney, graduated from Wellesley College and Northeastern University School of Law.